hsnlab/escape/escape/doc/source/index.rst

 The hard way
 ------------

-Obviously you can install ESCAPEv2 on your host machine or on an different platform.
+Obviously ESCAPE can be installed on a host machine or on a different platform too.
-For that you need to install the requirements manually.
+If the install script fails on a newer OS for some reason, the installation steps need to be carried out manually.

 **Submodules**

 The project uses several dependent component as a Git submodule.
-To acquire these source codes a symlink have to be created in the project's root folder referring to the gitmodule config of the actual project at first:
+To acquire these source codes a symlink have to be created in the project's root folder at first, referring to the gitmodules config of the actual project.

 .. code-block:: bash